 - Make sure your sculpture is always sealed against moisture, generally with beeswax or a beeswax/carnauba mix

-- In the event that you made the mistake of and submerged the sculpture in order to properly clean it, moisture must be completely dried from the sculpture.
+- In the event that you made the mistake and submerged the sculpture, all moisture must be completely dried from the sculpture.
 A fan, space heater, hair dryer or even use of an oven set on low can help release the moisture from the deep recesses of a lost-wax work, where moisture may have found its way through the body and into a remote appendage of the figure.
+But it is best to consult a professional at this point, as the reaction between chlorine and bronze is very slow and you may not know for several years if the water has been successfully removed.

 How do I safely clean the dust and grime from my bronze sculpture?